 A complete nomination package consists of ONE PDF file that contains the following:

 1. Only One Letter of Nomination written by a current student, staff or faculty member of the University community, detailing the specific contributions of the nominee, which address the selection criteria above.

 a.
 The point form letter must include a clear and concise description of the candidate’s accomplishments and reason for nomination

 *Self-nominations or packages that are compiled by the nominee will not be accepted

-2. Letters of support
+2. Only Three Letters of Support

 a.
 Letters of support must not exceed three per package